iotaap/docs-iotaap-os/docs/index.md

 Most of the operations are handled by FreeRTOS tasks that are managing various modules (WiFi, MQTT, OTA, System, Filesystem...), data consistency is ensured by using RAM Queues for storing data temporary before handling.

-All configuration files are loaded from SD card which must contain predefined file structure, certificate, configurations, etc. SD card is the vital part of the whole system, used as temporary storage, backup storage, long-term storage, operational storage, etc.
+All configuration files and security certificates are loaded from internal FAT filesystem.
+SD card is optional part of the whole system, used as temporary and backup storage and logs storage.

 ## System Modules

+* Configurator Module - Handles IoTaaP OS Web Configurator interface
+* File System Module - Managing file system on internal filesystem and SD card
-* WiFi Module - Manages WiFi connection to the AP
+* HMI Module - Managing LED and Serial/MQTT configuration menu
 * MQTT Module - Manages MQTTS connection with IoTaaP Cloud
 * OTA Update Module - Periodically checking for updates and manages update process
-* HMI Module - Managing LED and Serial/MQTT configuration menu
-* File System Module - Managing file system on SD card
 * System Process Module - Manages various system processes for normal operation
+* WiFi Module - Manages WiFi connection to the AP

 ## License
 Apache License 2.0, see [LICENSE](./license.md)